Ashton Stevens: Life and career

 One of Stevens's close friends in Chicago was Dr. Maurice Bernstein, guardian of Orson Welles.
 Welles told filmmaker Peter Bogdanovich that the character of Jedediah Leland, played by Joseph Cotten in his 1941 film Citizen Kane, was modeled on Ashton Stevens:

 Jed was really based on a close childhood friend of mine — George Stevens' uncle Ashton Stevens.
 He was practically my uncle, too. … I sent him the script before we began, of course, and while he was visiting me on the Coast, I brought him to the set during shooting.
 Later he saw the movie and thought the old man would be thrilled by it.
 As it turned out, after Kane was released, Ashton was forbidden by his Hearst editors to even mention my name. … Ashton was really one of the great ones.
 The last of the dandies — he worked for Hearst for some 50 years or so, and adored him.
 A gentleman … very much like Jed.

 Stevens's first wife, Aleece Uhlorn, was a daughter of a San Francisco banker and the sister of novelist Gertrude Atherton.
-They were married in 1900; she died in 1926.
+They were married in 1900 or on December 4, 1901; she died in 1926.
 The following year Stevens married actress Florence Katherine Krug, known thereafter as Kay Ashton-Stevens.

 Stevens was in poor health in his later years, but continued to write regularly for The Herald-American.
-He died of a heart attack at his home in Chicago July 11, 1951.
+He died of a heart attack at his home in Chicago July 12, 1951.
 His papers were bequeathed to the Newberry Library in Chicago.